 Data from Google shows that 53 per cent of mobile website visitors will leave your page if it takes longer than three seconds to load.

-And if mobile users have any other issues, such as difficulty navigating your website, or fumbling around with buttons that don’t work properly on mobile devices, they’re likely to get fed up and leave, and they’re probably not going to come back.
+If mobile users have any other issues such as difficulty navigating your website, they’re likely to get fed up and leave.

-As a result, Google will recognize that your site’s not performing well on mobile devices, your bounce rate will likely increase, your dwell time will probably go down, and all these things are going to have a negative effect on your website ranking and your traffic.
+As a result, Google will recognize that your site’s not performing well on mobile devices.
+Your bounce rate will likely increase and your dwell time will probably go down.
+All these are going to have a negative effect on your website ranking and traffic.

 If you’re still trying to wrap your head around this, here are some examples to show you what I mean.

 Below, you’ll see emulations of The Best Media’s website on a smartphone and a tablet.

 See what I mean when I say responsive?
 It adapts to whatever screen size you’re using, so it functions properly on every device.

 And just for good measure, below you’ll find an example of bad mobile web design.

 Here’s what Mile High Comics’ website looks like on a smartphone and a tablet:

 Notice how you can’t even see half the site on mobile devices?
 And the mess of links makes it a nightmare to navigate.